Answers to Frequently Asked Questions...

 Landmark does not have income or net worth minimums of any kind.
 Those just starting to think about their financial future are welcome.

 That is possible, but the nature of such an engagement does not allow for written recommendations provided by Landmark.
-There is a minimum engagement fee of $375 for such short projects.

 In today’s day and age, everyone needs financial planning, whether they’ve realized it or not.
 Companies have largely given up on pension plans in favor of 401k type arrangements, but that leaves persons unfamiliar with investing and diversification responsible for growing a large percentage of the assets they will need to retire on, when, in times past, trained actuaries and investment managers handled the pension monies.
 The looming fundability issues with Medicare and Social Security alone make it wise for anyone depending on those sources of income for their future living needs to seek help to ensure their retirement is as golden as they hope it to be.